Recently, I got a pretty basic question on the website. Well, what seemed basic enough.

 WEP and Widow Social Security B

 A survivor social security benefit is paid when a spouse passes away and the surviving spouse is eligible for social security.
-The widow’s benefit is when the surviving spouse is not eligible for social security yet.
+The widow’s benefit is when the surviving spouse is not eligible, or not collecting, social security yet.
 The widow’s benefit is very similar as the surviving spouse benefit.
 The surviving spouse will be eligible for the higher earning spouse’s social security benefit.
 There are three big differences between the widow’s benefit and the surviving spouse social security benefit:

 - A widow can start collecting a widow’s social security benefit as early as age 60